danielhincapievargas/my-product-site-backend/README.md

 ## Acknowledgments

-Thanks to Make It Real, every day we learn new things, such as working with React in this project.
+Thanks to Make It Real, every day we learn new things, such as working with express in this project.